orblivion/etherpad-lite-sandstorm/ISSUES.md

 It seems that most of the load time happens on the server side before the "Loading" screen even comes up.

+## SPK Size - /usr/lib/node_modules

+This is in sandstorm-files.list as of this writing.
+I wonder if there's a good reason for this...

 # Warnings

 ## Console log error - `ep_author_neat` - UNSETTLED FUNCTION BUG IN HOOK FUNCTION